sharovatov/sharovatov.github.io/e/2024-01-qa-interview.md

 This interview will also be the shortest possible, the most relevant to your job, and therefore the optimal one.

+As the interview will not take much time, there's no reason to give any take-home exercise.

 ### 2. Let's say we are hiring a manual tester to the team where there're no manual testers.

+When we are hiring a manual tester to the team where there are no manual testers, we need to

+[todo: double check!]
+**NB**: If hiring is done to remove the knowledge/skills constraint, you will need external consultant (the person who knows how to set up  help to design the interview process as your team doesn’t possess the skills to check if the candidate can do the job.

 ### 3. Let's say we are hiring a SDET to the team where there're  manual testers.